 Five of you will be the interested parties, and one will be the American dealer.
 It is our plan to independently e-mail each participant with more information about the characters.
 We are hoping you can come dressed (to the extent reasonable) in clothing of the era.
 For example, an accessory appropriate to your character would be great.
 It’s not crucial, but it will add to the fun.
 We expect to suggest an item or two to wear when we send you your individual character info.
 Also, if anyone plays piano well enough to lead a short sing-along, it would be a fun addition to the evening.

-Participants are on their own for dinner.
+Participants will have dinner on their own.
 We will provide dessert as part of the mystery night.

 So, wish us luck and we hope to hear from you! – Peter and Vicki